Calling for U.S.-Taiwan Diplomatic Ties (H.Con.Res.8)

 Taiwan has long met all the criteria of statehood under international law, including a permanent population, a defined territory, a central government, and the capacity to enter into relations with other states.
 As a result, Taiwan has existed as a sovereign, independent state for decades and deserves formal recognition from and diplomatic relations with all other nations.

-Nonetheless, due to its “One China policy,” the United States maintains only unofficial relations with Taiwan.
+Nonetheless, due to Beijing’s political and military pressure, along with Washington’s adherence to the “One China” policy, the United States maintains only unofficial relations with Taiwan.
 Although the U.S. “One China policy” merely “acknowledges” rather than “recognizes” the Chinese position that Taiwan is part of China, this policy has led to dangerous misinterpretations by the People’s Republic of China (PRC) and widespread public misconceptions that the U.S. “accepts” the PRC’s sovereignty claim over Taiwan.

 For many people, it is easy to confuse the U.S.’ “One China policy” with the PRC’s fictitious “One China principle,” which falsely asserts that Taiwan is “an inalienable part of China.”